jketterl/pycsdr/README.md

 # Installation

+The OpenWebRX project is hosting pycsdr packages in their repositories.
+Please click the respective link for [Debian](https://www.openwebrx.de/download/debian.php) or [Ubuntu](https://www.openwebrx.de/download/ubuntu.php).
+Due to naming conventions, the repository package is called `python3-csdr`.

+# Compiling from source

 Please install `libcsdr` and its dependencies before compiling this project.

 Please also install the python development files (`libpython3-dev` on most Debian-based distributions).